Subsector: Transit

 Equity Considerations

-Target microtransit expansion in transit-poor rural areas, tribal lands, and farmworker communities.
-Ensure low fares or fare-free access for seniors, youth, and low-income riders through voucher programs.
+Target micro-transit expansion in transit-poor or rural areas, and/or farmworker communities.
+Consider low fares or fare-free access for seniors, youth, and low-income riders through voucher programs.
 Incorporate multilingual app access and cash-based booking options to reduce digital and financial barriers.
 Include accessible vehicles in fleet for riders with disabilities.

 Funding Sources